+INTRODUCING:

-INTRODUCING: The Lincoln Senior Debt Index
+The Lincoln Senior Debt Index

-Lincoln International LLC is pleased to release the quarterly Lincoln Senior Debt Index (LSDI).
+Lincoln International is pleased to release the quarterly Lincoln Senior Debt Index (LSDI).
 The LSDI represents years of research and analysis of data and was developed by professionals from Lincoln's Valuations & Opinions Group in collaboration with Professor Pietro Veronesi, Chicago Board of Trade Professor of Finance at the University of Chicago, Booth School of Business.
-"Excluding the COVID-19 impacted quarter of the first quarter of 2020, LSDI returns for the first quarter of 2022 were at their lowest levels since year end 2015 due to the impact of rising interest rates." said Professor Veronesi.
+"Increasing spreads and interest rates had a chilling effect on the loan market.
+Quarterly returns of the LSDI were only 60 basis points, one of the lowest quarterly returns since the inception of the LSDI in 2014.
+Regardless, quarterly returns within the direct lending market were significantly higher than the broadly syndicated loan market which experienced a loss of 5.3% as measured by the Morningstar LSTA U.S. Leveraged Loan 100 Index," said Professor Veronesi.